MC98x/MC98x/README.md

 ## Objective
 Seeking an entry-level cyber or SOC analyst role to apply real-world blue team skills in detection, automation, and threat response.

-This is the final polish needed for a highly effective skills section.
-Your existing table structure is excellent, but we can make the content far more robust by incorporating the powerful, specific skills from your three projects, especially the **Active Directory** skills.

-I have created a new table below.
-I've broken down some categories and added a crucial **Identity & Access Management (IAM)** row to explicitly showcase your AD experience, which is a major resume booster for a SOC Analyst.

-Here is the revised, comprehensive, and consolidated skills table:

-Thank you for providing the specific project links and the detailed skills lists for all three projects.
-This makes the consolidation much easier and ensures maximum accuracy.

-The table below is the final, comprehensive revision of your skills section, integrating and highlighting the most valuable experience from all three projects, particularly the new **Active Directory** skills.

 ## Skills

 | Skill Category | Specific Capabilities Demonstrated | Associated Projects |